 The Laboratory’s Director has established five research initiatives with the goal of strengthening specific science, technology, and engineering capabilities in areas that merit special attention.
 The initiatives receive institutional investments in research, workforce development, and infrastructure.
 The Laboratory is achieving exceptional success in each of these five areas, and attracting promising new employees to help it expand the frontiers of S&T to meet national needs.
 The initiative areas are:

-Accelerated materials and manufacturing
+Accelerated Materials and Manufacturing

 The nation needs rapid, cost-effective advanced materials and manufacturing processes and systems.
 Laboratory missions require new specialized materials and components with previously unattainable properties—technologies that also have broader commercial applications.
 Through this initiative, the Laboratory is performing the underlying scientific research and technology development that will create more agile, responsive, integrated material development, manufacturing, and qualification.

-Even after the world achieves carbon-free electricity, and industry and transportation become emission-free, it will still be about 25% short of the carbon dioxide (CO2) reductions necessary to limit the global mean temperature increase to no more than 2°C. The LLNL Carbon Initiative will help create the science, technology, and collaborations to support global-scale CO2 removal.
+Even after the world achieves carbon-free electricity, and industry and transportation become emission-free, it will still be about 25% short of the carbon dioxide (CO2) reductions necessary to limit the global mean temperature increase to no more than 2°C. The LLNL Engineering the Carbon Economy Initiative will help create the science, technology, and collaborations to support global-scale CO2 removal.

 This initiative’s purpose is to integrate machine learning, high-performance simulation, and empirical data to demonstrate applications important to national security missions.
 Using inertial confinement fusion and weapons applications as prototypical examples, the initiative explores cognitive simulation for integrating large ensembles of simulations with more limited quantities of experimental data to produce models with improved prediction performance.